Alexedishi/Gates-of-the-Bosphorus/.docs/readme.txt

 ####################

-This mod is broadly divided into three "modules" which can be identified by their prefixes:
+This mod is broadly divided into the following "modules" which can be identified by their prefixes:
 grefm_: Contains content for Greece, Byzantium, and other Hellene, Rhomaios, and Urum countries
 turkfm_: Contains content for the Ottoman Empire and its associated subjects
 balkfm_: Contains content for the Southern Slav, Romanian, and Albanian countries

-Common files shared by all modules are prefixed with gbbf_
+eqfm_: Contains content for the Eastern Question and Expeditions; was formerly merged with turkfm
+haykfm_: Contains content for Kurdistan, Armenia, and Assyria

+These are other prefixing conventions used in this mod:
+*Generic and shared files are prefixed with "gbbf_" *Script imported from Community Mod Framework is prefixed with "com_" *Script imported from Morgenrote: Dawn of Flavor is prefixed with "mgr_" regardless of Morgenrote content pack origin *Script imported from This Land is Mine is prefixed with "tlim_" regardless of TLIM content pack origin

 There are leftover references to older modules that you might find:
 eocfm_: Once contained content for the Eastern Orthodox Church; has been superseded by Kingdom of God (kog_)
 byzfm_: Once contained content for Byzantium; has been merged with grefm
 bulfm_: Once contained content for Bulgaria; has been merged with balkfm
-eqfm_: Once contained content for the Eastern Question; has been merged with turkfm

 **Notes:
--Arab & Iranian flavor are OUT OF SCOPE for this mod -The current mod acronym is GotB; my common prefix is gbbf and will not change -The CMF trigger uses the older grefm acronym; this will not change -The ##STUB comments are for my purposes if you happen to see them; I will not explain if asked
+-Arab & Iranian (Persia) flavor are OUT OF SCOPE for this mod -The current mod acronym is GotB; my common prefix is "gbbf_" and will not change -The CMF trigger uses the older "grefm_" generic acronym; this will not change

 ####################